 We can get lost in the growth, stats, and technology, let’s make sure that we remember that video is one of the best ways that we can connect with our audience in an authentic way, and really unleash the power of storytelling…I think that the power of video to tell stories linked with these new distribution channels is why I am so excited for the potential for marketers, and why we are so excited about it here at Hootsuite.

 Cameron Uganec, Senior Director, Growth Marketing & Education, Hootsuite

 The greatest strength video marketing and storytelling brings to your sales and marketing strategies is their ability to really show the “ultimate value” of something.
 Patrick Gilloly relied on this heavily for Monster’s “Find Better” video series.
 He explained that they wanted to expose the ultimate value proposition of Monster (finding a job), not necessarily just the process they enable (search, apply, celebrate).
 They did this by telling stories of people who have found jobs they love.
 I think they masterfully used story in these cases, especially the story Allie Knight.

-I won’t give away everything, so check out the webinar for yourself.
 At Jelly, we are excited to be able to include video marketing in our digital and PR strategies for local business.
 Curious?
 Let’s grab a coffee, craft beer, or smoothie and let’s chat.